 You’re gearing up for your big trip.
 You might have decided on an extended stay near a research library, museum, or medical facility, or perhaps you have a writer’s retreat lined up.
 If you are an international student or visiting scholar, you are probably already connected with a university.
 If you are just starting to plan, learn more about how to apply for a scholar visa to the United States.

-Whether your travel takes you across state lines or across oceans, a little planning and preparation will go a long way!
-Here are some tips and resources worth looking into:
+Whether your travel takes you across state or province lines or across oceans, a little planning and preparation will go a long way!
+Here are some tips and resources worth looking into.

-The last thing you want to do is run out of funds.
-Fortunately, there are some apps that can help keep track of finances.
-If you’re traveling abroad, keep an eye on currency exchange rates, as they are in constant flux.
-An app and website that comes highly recommended is called XE Currency Converter.
+There are also helpful apps that can help keep you track of your finances.
+If you’re traveling abroad, keep an eye on changing currency exchange rates using XE Currency Converter.
 With this, you may convert nearly any currency to any other, do fee-free money transfers, and calculate travel expenses while taking the currency exchange into consideration.
 This is an important tool for budgeting before you go, so you know how much you need to save.

 Lastly, you will want to remember every wonderful moment, right?
-A great way to keep your memories together in digital form is through an app called Livetrekker.
+Livetrekker is a great way to keep your memories together in digital form.
 It uses GPS to track where you go, and you supply video, audio, pictures, and text.
 Later, as you have time, you may edit your files.
 This way, you won’t forget where this picture was taken or where that memory occurred.